andrasq/node-qfgets/Readme.md

             if (!fp.feof()) setImmediate(readfile);     // yield periodically
         })();

+### processLines( visitor(err, cb), callback(err, count) )

+Run all newline-terminated lines in the file through the visitor() function.
+Visitor is called with the line string and a callback, and should return via its callback an error to stop the processing.  processLines() calls its callback with the final success status and the count of lines successfully visited.

 ### Fgets.FileReader( filepath, [options] )

 fast file reader to feed data to fgets.
 A smidge faster than a read stream